peermaps/eyros/readme.md

   on modest hardware)
 * designed for peer-to-peer distribution and query-driven sparse replication
 * compiles to web assembly for use in the browser
+* good for geospatial and time-series data

 eyros operates on scalar (x) or interval (min,max) coordinates for each dimension.
 There are 2 operations: batched write (for inserting and deleting) and query by bounding box.
 All features that intersect the bounding box are returned in the query results.

+This is an early release missing important features such as atomicity and concurrency.
+The data format is still in flux and will likely change in the future, requiring data migrations.

 [bkd]: https://users.cs.duke.edu/~pankaj/publications/papers/bkd-sstd.pdf
 [interval]: http://www.dgp.toronto.edu/~jstewart/378notes/22intervals/